So I checked the email during the top of the hour break and there's a note there.

 They're not hanging around.

-Well, okay, now the people that these unidentified children are being released to, do you verify their immigration status?
+And so Coburn wants to know here: well, okay, now the people that these unidentified children are being released to, do you verify their immigration status?

-In other words, are you sending these unaccompanied children, these illegal immigrant children, are you sending them to the homes of American citizens, or do you know that?
+In other words, are you sending these unaccompanied children, these illegal immigrant children, are you sending them to the homes of American citizens or do you know that?

-We verify the identity of the individual when they're in the presentation.
+We verify the identity of the individual.

 The immigration status.